rxYoungho/Everask/README.md

 ### How different is Elderask from the today's Applications?
 <img src="https://user-images.githubusercontent.com/44015667/76699504-53f5f180-66f1-11ea-97cb-d402b19c8e9c.png" width="30%">

-##### 품절 means Sold out

- > - As the map shows, it only depicts "sold out" status since the drugstore has no time to renew the stock status of the masks.
+ > - As the app shows, it only depicts a map with "sold out" status.
+However, since the drugstore has no time to renew the stock status of the masks, it is only showing **"품절", which means "Sold out".**

  > - Elderask will change the map format to a List format, and simply put all the vinicity and reservation embeded drugstore to the application.